Illinois Clean Jobs Bill: Background

 In 1983, the Illinois state government created the Illinois Citizens Utility Board (CUB).
 The purpose of the board was to serve as an advocacy group to help households deal with energy prices.
 The original law that created the CUB mandated one seat on the CUB board for each congressional district.
 Currently, only nine of Illinois' 18 districts have a representative on the board.

 In 2013, CUB had an income of $1.3 million and expenses of $1.9 million, amounting to a deficit of over $600,000.

 Currently, the state's energy supply comes from a variety of sources.
 Renewable energy accounts for seven percent.

 The state's current energy efficiency policy statement includes a declaration: "It serves the public interest to allow electric utilities to recover costs for reasonably and prudently incurred expenses for energy efficiency and demand response measures."

 On February 19, 2015, the bill was introduced in the Illinois General Assembly.
 The main sponsors in the Illinois Senate are state senators Don Harmon, David Koehler, and Jacqueline Collins.
 The main sponsors of the bill in the Illinois House are state representatives Elaine Nekritz, Robyn Gabel, Michael Fortner, and Christian Mitchell.

-The bill would change the state's energy efficiency policies; change standards to try to lower electricity use across Illinois; and change "on-bill financing" and "real-time pricing programs" with the goal of lowering consumers' electricity costs.

 In March 2015, a state senate committee voted on the bill.
 The only senator to vote "no" was Republican Kyle McCarter of Lebanon.
 In an interview with the Madison County Record, McCarter said, "If we shift to 35 percent the cost is going to be outrageous."
 His remark referred to the bill's mandate to change the state government goal for renewable energy to 35 percent of all energy used in Illinois by the year 2030.